 In an 1899 profile of the foundry from Deutscher Buch- und Steindrucker, Mammen and Robert Mosig are each still mentioned as the company owners.
-But soon thereafter, Mammen must have passed away or left the firm.
+But soon thereafter, Mammen (1859–1945) must have left the firm.
 He was replaced by Hans Schweitzer, who first appears as a co-owner in the 1902 address book, together with Robert Mosig.
 In 1907, Robert Mosig would retire from the company himself.
 He then promptly died.
 That left Schweitzer as the foundry’s sole owner.
 He was the one to sell the firm to Berthold.
 I’d like to thank Florian Hardwig for providing me with the three of the links in this paragraph.
 Florian also suggested that Mosig’s death could have played a role in Schweitzer’s decision to sell the foundry.
 Good point!

 A few years before that sale, the company moved southwest again.
 This time, they left the city proper, and went into Schöneberg.
 Still independent at that time, Schöneberg would be incorporated into Berlin in 1920.
 In the 1906 through 1908 address books, the Theinhardt foundry’s address was given as Feurigstraße 55b.
 The 1909 and 1910 address books listed them as being at house number 54.
 As I wrote in a post last year, that is quite close to where Alphabet Type and LucasFonts each do business today.